Conversion Optimization

 Product images that aren’t picture-perfect create a subconscious trigger that they're relatable and can be trusted.

-if your eCommerce sales is down, you have to see what your store visuals are doing to convince shoppers.
+If your eCommerce sales are down, you have to see what your store visuals are doing to convince shoppers (making visuals of the biggest reasons behind your eCommerce site not selling).

 Also, rich media formats such as 3D images can persuade customers to buy and increase the conversion rate by 40%.